 When most people first hear about data science, it’s usually in the context of how prominent web companies work with very large data sets in order to predict clickthrough rates, make personalized recommendations, or analyze UI experiments.
 The solutions to these problems require expertise with statistics and machine learning, and so there is a general perception that data science is intimately tied to these fields.
 However, in my conversations at academic conferences and with Cloudera customers,

 Cloudera users gain more choice, tighter Oracle integration.
 Cloudera partners gain increased validation of their platform choice.

-Ed Albanese leads business development for Cloudera.
+Ed leads business development for Cloudera.
 He is responsible for identifying new markets, revenue opportunities and strategic alliances for the company.

 Summary: Oracle has selected Cloudera’s Distribution Including Apache Hadoop (CDH) and Cloudera Manager software as core technologies on the Oracle Big Data Appliance,

 2011 was a breakthrough year for Apache Hadoop as many more mainstream organizations large and small turned to Hadoop to manage and process Big Data, while enterprise software and hardware vendors have also made Hadoop a prominent part of their offerings.
 Big Data and Hadoop became synonymous in much of the enterprise discourse, and Big Data interest is not restricted to Big Companies.

 Apache Hadoop Releases